liaolea/liaolea.github.io/_pages/about.md

 ---
 permalink: /
-title: "I'm Ao Li, an undergraduate student at Shandong University."
+title: "Here is Ao Li."
 author_profile: true
 redirect_from:
   - /about/